Setting up a Residents Association

 Adopting a Constitution.

 The newly appointed Chairperson should then proceed with the adoption of a Constitution.
-We have included in this page a copy of a constitution agreed by the Government, the industry and Residents representatives.
+We have included, at the end of this page a copy of a model constitution agreed by the Government, the industry and Residents representatives.
 The BH & HPA and NCC members cannot refuse to accept this version.

 It is open for the three appointed committee if they so desire, to draw up association rules in addition to the Constitution, rules are not a necessity but can be added at a later date to cover something not in the constitution.